-Florey helmed dozens of “B” movies in the 30s and 40s, followed by a distinguished career in television.
-Co-director Slavko Vorkapich became a major Hollywood force in the 30s, creating all-important montage and time transition sequences for dozens of large budget Hollywood movies.
+Florey helmed dozens of “B” movies in the 1930s and ’40s, followed by a distinguished career in television.
+Co-director Slavko Vorkapich became a major Hollywood force in the ’30s, creating all-important montage and time transition sequences for dozens of large budget Hollywood movies.
 Years later, Vorkapich expounded his film theories as teacher and lecturer, influencing generations of emerging filmmakers.
 The third “star” of this triad is credited simply as “Gregg.”
-He was the cinematographer of 9413 and of the two other experimental shorts made by the trio in the late twenties.
+He was the cinematographer of 9413 and of the two other experimental shorts made by the trio in the late ’20s.
 “Gregg’s” previous credits were as an assistant cameraman with Arthur Edeson, a founding member of the American Society of Cinematographers, who had credits going back to 1914.
-Gregg also worked with George Barnes, the deep focus pioneer who was to have so much influence on the young cinematographer.
+Gregg also worked with George Barnes, the deep-focus pioneer who was to have so much influence on the young cinematographer.

 In less than a decade, Gregg Wesley Toland rose to the top rank of cinematographers.
 At least a half dozen of his films, with directors Orson Welles, John Ford, and William Wyler are in the canon of the greatest American movies; yet Toland died at the untimely age of 44.

 The Life and Death of 9413 a Hollywood Extra tells the story of a young man who arrives in Hollywood with high hopes and a letter of recommendation.

 Mr. Almighty, a producer writes a number on the young man's forehead, defining his status as an extra. #9413 meets #13, a young woman extra, and # 15, another extra who is being groomed to become a vacuous star.